themobileprof/scripts/README.md

 Additionally we have more scripts too for other functionalities:

 ## Other Local Setup Scripts
-1. The Editor setup script: https://raw.githubusercontent.com/themobileprof/scripts/master/editor_setup
+1. [The Editor setup script](../blob/develop/editor_setup): This installs Neovim, a fork of Vim and the defactor code editor on Linux terminal
-1. The Apps setup script: https://raw.githubusercontent.com/themobileprof/scripts/master/apps_setup
+1. [The Apps setup script](../blob/develop/apps_setup): This script installs programming languages like Python, NodeJS, and PHP

 ## Cloud Setup Scripts
-1. The GCP CLI setup script: https://raw.githubusercontent.com/themobileprof/scripts/master/gcp_cli_setup
+1. [The GCP CLI setup script](../blob/develop/gcp_cli_setup): This script installs Google cloud CLI for managing Google Cloud resources
-1. The AWS CLI setup script: https://raw.githubusercontent.com/themobileprof/scripts/master/aws_cli_setup
+1. [The AWS CLI setup script](../blob/develop/aws_cli_setup): This script installs AWS CLI for managing Amazon Web Services
-1. The Azure CLI setup script: https://raw.githubusercontent.com/themobileprof/scripts/master/azure_cli_setup
+1. [The Azure CLI setup script](../blob/develop/azure_cli_setup): This script installs Azure CLI for managing Microsoft Azure Cloud resources

 For any feedbacks or enqiries, please reach out here: themobileprof.com @ gmail.com